GpuZelenograd/memtest_vulkan/Readme.md

 * The errors in GPU during calculation of addresses and desired values or in value comparison.
 This can lead to any pattern of reporting at all, since the logic of a program is broken.

-### Ortogonal classification by "when things have gone wrong"
+### Orthogonal classification by "*when* things have gone wrong"
-* the simplest situation is "errors appears immediately when GPU+memory operates at given frequency" - for it errors are reported nearly immediately.
+* Simplest situation: "errors appears immediately when GPU+memory operates at given frequency".
+The tests report such nearly immediately.
-* sometimes the system works fine at room temperature but after getting hot due to continuous load the errors are coming.
-To catch such errors some pre-heat time is needed, the 5-6 minutes of standard test are designed exactly to wait for acheiving higher temperatures.
+* Temperature-dependent: sometimes the system works fine at room temperature but after getting hot due to continuous load the errors are coming.
+To catch such errors some pre-heat time is needed, the 5-6 minutes of standard test are designed exactly to wait for achieving higher temperatures.
-* the rare-occuring errors.
-When hardware is working near its limits the errors can preent but be fairly rare or depend on the outer factors like "electrical power network noise caused by powering on a drill in a nearby office"
+* Near-the-limit, rare-occurring errors.
+When hardware is working near its limits, the errors can present but be fairly rare or depend on the outer factors like "electrical power network noise caused by powering on a drill in a nearby office".
+Catching such errors may require 2-3 hours of test run.
+* Lower-frequencies errors.
+Sometimes faulty memory or GPU can handle high-performance "huge frequency and medium timings" mode but fails to handle the low-performance "low frequency and small timings" mode.
+* Frequency-switch errors.
+The GPU+memory may work fine at both high- and low-performance modes, but failing at the moment of the switching, while clocks and timings are adjusted.

+Testing mode for the two later categories is still under development - it's tricky to check memory operation at lower frequency, since the driver nearly immediate switches to performance mode when load begins.
+However, v0.4.2 introduces a preliminary attempt to handle this.
+After initial pre-heat, the load is stopped for 15 seconds and then raises again.